 - 1. Back up everything on the computer. - 2.
-Boot from the native operating system installer media such as CD-ROM or tapes. - 3.
+Boot from the native operating system installer media such as CD-ROM or tapes.
+When booting from a MacOS CD, hold the c key while booting to force the CD to become the active MacOS system. - 3.
 Use the native partitioning tools to create native system partition(s).
 Leave either a place holder partition or free space for Debian GNU/Linux. - 4.
 Install the native operating system on its new partition. - 5.
 Boot back into the native system to verify everything's OK, and to download the Debian installer boot files. - 6.
 Boot the Debian installer to continue installing Debian.